merlex/merlex.github.com/blog/_posts/index.md

   - vuepress
 author: merlex
 ---
-## Test Page
+## First post

-A GitHub Action to build and deploy Vuepress sites to GitHub Pages
+Used a GitHub Action to build and deploy Vue press sites to GitHub Pages